20 Jan Mixed Use Construction Requirements Tennessee

-Mixed Use buildings have specific construction requirements based on Use and Occupancy.
-This post reviews the building requirements in the 2018 International Building Code.
+Mixed Use buildings have strict construction requirements based on Use and Occupancy.
+CMArchitects reviews the building requirements in the International Building Code for Mixed Use buildings.

 Mixed use buildings are complicated to design, plan and build.
-To help understand this process, we are going to dive into the basic requirements of a mixed use building:
+To help understand this process, CMArchitects researched the basic requirements of a mixed use building:

 - Determine the Occupancy Classification and Use of your space.
 Local zoning codes dictate what classifications are allowed on your property – so knowing how the space will be used it VERY IMPORTANT.
 Examples included Assembly (theaters, restaurants, art galleries), Business (offices), Educational, Institutional (hospitals and assisted living), Residential, etc. These are listed in CHAPTER 3 of the IBC.